-This page is solely for the purpose to give you an overview of the applicable rules.
-We do not pretend the informations provide here are to be exhaustive neither current.
+DISCLAIMER.
+This page is solely for the purpose of giving you an overview of the applicable rules.
+We do not account for the information provided here being exhaustive or current.

-It is your duty to know and abide by the legal and tax regulations.
+It is your responsibility to know and abide by the legal and tax regulations operating in your place of residence.
 For more information, please contact your City Hall (notably local taxation office) or a local tax expert.

 What is the “taxe de séjour” ?